Hsins/note/docs/Udemy/Linux-Shell-Scripting-A-Project-Based-Approach-to-Learning/02_Creating-a-Local-Linux-Shell-Scripting-Environment.md

+---
+pageClass: udemy
+---

-# reating a Local Linux Shell Scripting Environment
+# Creating a Local Linux Shell Scripting Environment

 ## Creating a Local Lab Environment Using Vagrant and VirtualBox - Background